Jackgito/pokemon-quiz/README.md

 ## Coding practices
 - Folder's first letter should be capitalized if it is used for component.
 Otherwise it should be small.
 - Please use MUI themes when applying colors

+## Known issues
+- Easy mode doesn't look good on mobile
+- Inspection tool can be used to cheat the Pokemon id
+- Some animatated sprites provided by PokeApi are not animated (like Ferroseed)

 ## Credits
 Fonts: